tmdict/tmdict/data/content/fgo-material-x/caenis/class-skills.en.md

 ### Divine Core of the Sea God: B

-Caenis the Heroic Spirit originally did not possess a Divine Core, but the Sea God Poseidon bestowed a special grace onto that Spiritual Foundation of theirs.
+Caenis the Heroic Spirit originally did not possess a Divine Core, but the Sea God Poseidon bestowed a special grace onto that Spirit Origin of theirs.
 So as a rare exception, the Caenis who is summoned as a Servant possesses a pseudo-Divine Core, and they further possess the Spiritual Status of not a Heroic Spirit Servant, but a Divine Spirit Servant.